 CDPH Issues New Regulations, 3/30/2017 (PDF)

 The proper conviction and removal of drunk drivers from California’s streets and highways provides important public health and safety benefits.
-In 2008, 1,289 California residents were killed in alcohol-related crashes, and thousands more were injured.
-In 2008, there were 217,201 DUI arrests.
+In 2019, 1,187 California residents were killed in alcohol-related crashes, and thousands more were injured.
+In 2019, there were 124,141 DUI arrests.
 Chemical testing to determine the concentration of alcohol in the blood of persons involved in traffic violations is a critical component of the State’s efforts to control drunk driving.
-To enforce the state’s driving under the influence (DUI) laws, there are 39 local forensic alcohol laboratories that conduct chemical testing of blood, breath, and urine.
-The legislature designated the Department of Public Health (CDPH) as the specific state agency with specific authority to enforce the law and its regulations.
+To enforce the state’s driving under the influence (DUI) laws, there are 37 local forensic alcohol laboratories that conduct chemical testing of blood, breath, and urine.
+The legislature designated the Department of Public Health (CDPH) as the specific state agency with specific authority to enforce the law and its regulations related to chemical testing.
 CDPH’s Food and Drug Laboratory Branch’s Forensic Alcohol Laboratory Program (FALP) regulates the forensic alcohol laboratories.
-The goals of the FALP are to ensure the competency of the 39 local forensic alcohol laboratories, the qualifications of the employees of the laboratories, and the accuracy of breath alcohol testing procedures used by law enforcement agencies.
+The goals of the FALP are to ensure the competency of the 37 local forensic alcohol laboratories, the qualifications of the employees of the laboratories, and the accuracy of breath alcohol testing procedures used by law enforcement agencies.

 Proficiency testing of the laboratories.
-FALP conducts voluntary proficiency tests in order to evaluate the accuracy of the forensic alcohol analyses performed by the laboratories.
-FALP conducts these tests two times per year.
+FALP conducts voluntary proficiency tests in order to enable laboratory staff to evaluate the accuracy of the forensic alcohol analyses performed by their laboratories.
+FALP conducts these proficiency tests two times per year.

-Receive laboratory notifications of intent to perform or stop performing alcohol analysis, current laboratory address and point of contact, current laboratory personnel, current instruments used [cf..
-17 CCR Section 1216 (a), (1) - (4)]
+Receives laboratory notifications of the intent to perform or stop performing alcohol analysis, and laboratory information including the current laboratory address and point of contact, current laboratory personnel, current instruments used [17 CCR §§1216 (a), (1) - (4)].

-Receive notifications or personnel qualifications (submission of diploma/transcripts, training summaries, qualifying tests, written notification to CDPH [cf..17 CCR Section 1216.1 (c), (1) - (5)]
+Receives notifications of personnel qualifications (submission of diploma/transcripts, training summaries, qualifying tests, and written notification to CDPH [17 CCR §§1216.1 (c), (1) - (5)].

-Receive proof of completion of annual participation in a proficiency test (one tats per analyst per year) [cf..17 CCR Section 1216.1 (d)]
+Receives proof of completion of annual participation in a proficiency test (one test per analyst per year) [17 CCR §1216.1 (d)].

 Forensic Alcohol Laboratory Program